learn-co-curriculum/python-p3-class-attributes-and-methods-lab/README.md

 `add_to_artists()`: adds any new artists to a class attribute `artists`, a list.
 This list should only contain unique artists, just like the `genres` class attribute.
-Once again, thnk about what you need to do to implement this
+Once again, think about what you need to do to implement this
 behavior:

 - You'll need a class attribute, `artists`, that is equal to an empty list.